TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 - let = Mutable variable.
 Uses block scope (including functions).
 - const = Immutable or constant variable.
 Uses block scope (including functions).
 - var = Deprecated.
 Mutable.
 Allows variable creation in the function and global scope.
+Also allows re-declaration of variables without any error messages.
+Function scoped, but not block scoped.
+Declaration gets hoisted to top of program.
+DO NOT USE.

 In modern JS only let and const is used.
 It forces the writing of cleaner code.